 The church of St. John the Baptist was originally built near the shore and has been shifted to its present location on top of a hill known as Monte Benaulim in the year 1956.
-The church has one of the best constructed and most beautiful altars with a whitewash that charms everyone to visit the place when in Goa.
 This beautiful church in Goa is well known for the annual feast 'Sao Joao'.
 Celebrated on June 24th, Sao Joao is one festival which is as entertaining and pompous as the Carnival.

 Location: Benaulim, Goa

 Timings: Weekdays from 9 AM to 6 PM